Chintan27/Chintan27/README.md

 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute to Open Source projects
 - ⚡ Fun fact: Think Twice, Code once.
-- 🖼️ I love travelling!.
+- 🖼️ I love travelling!

 ## Professional Activity
 - 📰 Professionally, I work on Nodejs, Python and Go Lang.
 I'm always looking to make cool apps and open to freelancing.